-While my original project, the WSFF Roadshow, is sidelined by COVID-19, I am doubling-down on my commitment to take the Women Sports Film Festival to audiences everywhere by creating WSFF REWIND: A Virtual Film Festival featuring encore screenings of films from our first four years plus live post-film conversations with filmmakers and athletes.
+While my original project, the WSFF Roadshow, is sidelined by COVID-19, I am doubling-down on my commitment to take the Women Sports Film Festival to audiences everywhere by creating WSFF REWIND, a virtual monthly film series featuring encore screenings of films from our first four years plus live post-film conversations with filmmakers and athletes.

 Like so many, the independent film community has been hard hit by the economic impact of the pandemic.
 Your support will be used to pay well-deserved screening fees to filmmakers and to pay our all-female and non-binary team of moderators, designers and creatives who will bring the virtual festival to life.
 Contributions will also be used to make the festival accessible to students free of charge via our scholarship program.

 My plans may have changed but my mission to reimagine sports with women and girls at the center of the story remains the same.
-Thank you for your support of my campaign and stay tuned for dates and details about WSFF REWIND in the days ahead. // Susan Sullivan, Founder
+Thank you for your support of my campaign // Susan Sullivan, Founder

 Post-film Q&A, Hardball: The Girls of Summer, World Premiere, WSFF 2019